-More than 1,500 San Joaquin Valley residents and advocates participated at the second annual Equity on the Mall event, which included a powerful program at the west steps of the California State Capitol with remarks by elected representatives and community leaders, music, spoken word and an equity platform that addresses immigration, health, education, the environment and land-use planning.
+More than 1,500 San Joaquin Valley residents and advocates participated at the second annual Equity on the Mall event, which included a powerful program at the west steps of the Capitol with remarks by elected representatives and community leaders, music, spoken word and an equity platform that addresses immigration, health, education, the environment and land-use planning.

 Representatives from 71 community partner organizations and 11 supporting foundations heard about the policy priorities of Assemblymember Dr. Joaquin Arambula (CA-31), learned how to build their capacity to communicate strategically about their work, and shared their experience and expertise through peer exchange and learning sessions.